 Exercise vs. Nicotinamide Riboside

-Looking at the claims made for nicotinamide riboside I was struck by how its benefits are very similar to another – lesser expensive – supplement.
-Many of the claims for nicotinamide riboside are very similar to those made for exercise.
+Looking at the claims being made for nicotinamide riboside I was struck by how its benefits are very similar to those made for exercise.
 For example, it's well known regular exercise can:

 It doesn't take a lot of exercise either to achieve some of these effects.
 In the longer life study linked to above, it took just 15 minutes of walking per day to lengthen life by 3 years!